slwu89/Individual.jl/docs/src/examples/sir-age.md

 ## Model object

 The "IBM" (Individual Based Model) schema needs the type parameter `String` because it defines a single attribute, that giving names to the categorical set of states.
+Because age is discretized into bins to match the survey data used to parameterize the contact matrix, the attribute type is an integer.

 ````@example sir-age
 SIR = AgeIBM{String, Int64}()